nasa/fprime/docs/documentation/tutorials/index.md

     ---

-    The Math Component tutorial walks users through constructing a full F´ application including custom Ports, and Enumeration data types.
-Events, Telemetry, Commands, and Parameters are covered as well.
-Unit-Testing is also covered.
+    The Math Component tutorial shows how to construct an F Prime application with user-defined ports and data types.
+It covers more advanced uses of events, telemetry, commands, and parameters.
+It also covers unit testing of F Prime components.

     [View Math Component Tutorial](../../tutorials-math-component/docs/math-component/){ .md-button .md-button--primary }